lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_002_dotty_new_syntax_and_indentation_based_syntax/README.md

 $ git commit -m "Snapshot before Scala 3 compiler syntax rewrites"
 ```

-- The values on the right side of the `++=` operator are defined in the beginning
+You can now have the compiler rewrite the source code to switch to one of the
+alternative syntax options.

-  of the files and each contains a specific set of compiler options.
+- The values mentioned above each contain a specific set of compiler options
+  for a specific syntax rewrite.

 - Now go through the following sequence of actions:
-  - Uncomment one `scalacOptions ++= ...` line at a time
-  - As a consequence of this, the build definition is changed, so don't forget
-    to run the `reload` command on the `sbt` prompt
+  - Add one of the syntax rewrite values to the compiler option section.

+Question: you will need to concatenate the `Seq` of settings with the compiler
+option setting.
+How would you do that.
+If needed, consult the `Seq` Scala collection
+documentation.

+  - When the changes are applied, these will be picked up automatically by sbt because
+    the build has been configured as such.
   - From the sbt prompt, run the `clean` command followed by running `compile`.
-    You will see that the compiler will _patch_ the source files
+    You will see that the compiler will _patch_ the source files.
+  - Repeat this by compiling the test code (`Test / compile`).
   - Explore the changes applied by the rewrites (you can use the `git diff` command
-    for this)
+    for this).
+  - Repeat the process for another rewrite.